28 Proven Ways to Get a Work Promotion Without Asking

 To be a candidate for a promotion, you need to demonstrate you are a problem solver.
 Imagine you are a Marketing Specialist, and one of your campaigns is running behind schedule, and there is a risk of missing the deadline.what does a solution look like

-You do not approach your supervisor and say, “we are behind schedule; what can we do?”
+You do not approach your supervisor and say, “We are behind schedule; what can we do?”

 Solution Tip: Take time to organize your approach and suggest solutions